Sonja Morawetz Sinclair: Mikhail Baryshnikov defection

-In 1974 Sonja's family helped Mikhail Baryshnikov defect from the USSR.
+In 1974, Morawetz Sinclair's family helped Mikhail Baryshnikov defect from the USSR.
 Baryshnikov sprinted away after a performance in downtown Toronto to a waiting getaway car that took him to a farm near Markham, Ontario.
-He stayed there for a couple of days until journalists caught up to him, at which point he moved to a cottage on Lake Muskoka owned by Sonja's family.
+He stayed there for a couple of days until journalists caught up to him, at which point he moved to a cottage on Lake Muskoka owned by Morawetz Sinclair's family.
 He remained there until he was assured the Canadian government would not extradite him.
 Baryshnikov settled in New York City quickly thereafter.